• Share this on:

 Snack segment

-Almost four-fifths of imported dried mango in Europe is consumed as a snack.
-Consumption of dried mango as a snack is driven by consumer demand for healthier but tasty snacking options.
-According to Grand View Research, Europe is expected to witness an annual growth rate of 6.0% in 2023-2030.
-This growth is driven by the high prevalence of obesity and lifestyle diseases, prompting individuals to adopt healthier eating habits.
+Almost 80% of imported dried mango in Europe is consumed as a snack.
+This is driven by consumer demand for healthier but tasty snacking options.
+According to Grand View Research, Europe is expected to see an annual growth rate of 6.2% in the healthy snacking market between 2024 and 2030.
+This growth is driven by the high prevalence of obesity and lifestyle diseases.
+It motivates individuals to adopt healthier eating habits.
 There is a strong demand for snacks with lower calories, reduced sugar, healthier ingredients and functional benefits.

-The snack segment is primarily served by packing companies, that repack and brand imported bulk dried mangoes.
-Many of those companies pack dried mango under private labels for the European retail chains.
+The snack segment is mainly served by packing companies that repack and brand imported bulk dried mangoes.
+Many of these companies pack dried mango under private labels for the European retail chains.
 The market is concentrated and a relatively small number of companies in each European country supplies the snack segment.
-For examples of leading dried mango brands in Europe, consult the market analysis part of this study.
+For examples of leading dried mango brands in Europe, see the market analysis part of this study.

-“No sugar added” and “free from preservatives”, are the main trends influencing the snacking segment.
-Dried mango is considered an attractive exotic flavour, it has a good sugar/acid ratio (not too sweet) and provides minerals, vitamins, phytonutrients and fibre.
-Consumers opting to satisfy their need for something sweet, perceive sugar infused tropical fruit as less “unhealthy”, compared to chocolate and other sweet snacks.
+‘No sugar added’ and ‘free from preservatives’ are the main trends in the snacking segment.
+Dried mango is seen as an attractive exotic flavour.
+It also has a good sugar/acid ratio (not too sweet) and provides minerals, vitamins, phytonutrients and fibre.
+Consumers wanting to satisfy their need for something sweet, see sugar infused tropical fruit as less ‘unhealthy’ compared to chocolate and other sweet snacks.

 Ingredient segment (food processing segment)